ossf/scorecard/docs/checks.md

 If a signature is found in the assets for each release, a score of 8 is given.
 If a [SLSA provenance file](https://slsa.dev/spec/v0.1/index) is found in the assets for each release (*.intoto.jsonl), the maximum score of 10 is given.

+This check looks for the 30 most recent releases associated with an artifact.
+It ignores the source code-only releases that are created automatically by GitHub.

 Note: The check does not verify the signatures.